Advisory Services

 Select Your Location

-RBI is taking initiative to infuse the liquidity in the system.
+RBI is taking the initiative to infuse liquidity into the system.
 To add liquidity, RBI[1] is also undertaking open market operations at regular intervals.
-This step will mitigate the short term problems and will ease the liquidity crunch.
+This step will mitigate the short-term problems and will ease the liquidity crunch.

 RBI issued measures on 19th October 2018 to increase the liquidity flows to NBFCs.